jadpole/jadpole.github.io/_posts/2015-07-09-builder-macro.md

 Then, you remember reading about this feature in Rust called _macros_.
 If you recall correctly, they allow to programmatically generate Rust code at compile-time.
-Then, you feel like you should be able to do most of your work using only two macros.
+After a bit of research, you feel like you should be able to do most of your work using only two macros.

 The first would allow you to just _stuff the arguments_ inside the destination structure.
 It would generate both the builder and the destination structures.